Self-employed person consulting his accountant online in Quebec

 Your accountant:

-• Fill out your TP-1, TP-80, T1, and T2125 forms
+• Completes your TP-1, TP-80-V, T1 and T2125 forms

-• Maximize your legitimate deductions
+• Maximizes your legitimate deductions

 • Manages refunds or payments

-Typical cost: $300–$800, depending on complexity (number of income sources, expenses, etc.).
+Typical cost: $300-800 depending on complexity (number of revenue streams, expenses, etc.).

-3. GST/QST Management
+3. GST/QST management

 The accountant:

-• Prepares and files your GST/QST returns
+• Prepares and transmits your GST/QST returns

-• Claim your input tax credits (ITCs)
+• Claims your input tax credits (ITCs)

-Typical cost: Included in the annual package or $50–$150 per quarter.
+Typical Cost: Included in the annual plan or $50-150/quarter.

 4. Tax Planning

-A proactive accountant can advise you on:
+A proactive accountant advises you on:

-Typical cost: $150–$300 per session or included in an annual package.
+Typical cost: $150-300/consultation or included in an annual fee.

 5. Strategic Advice